rusticlion/Manastorm/manastorm_codebase_dump.md

     shieldBreaker = 3, -- Deals 3 hits worth of damage to shields
     vfx = "force_blast",
     sfx = "shield_break",
-    blockableBy = {"barrier", "ward"}, -- Can be blocked by barriers and wards
+    blockableBy = {Constants.S, "ward"}, -- Can be blocked by barriers and wards

     -- Custom handler for when this spell is blocked onBlock = function(caster, target, slot, blockInfo)